 1a.
 The previous Charging Policy was approved on 25 March 2015, following the implementation of the Care Act 2014.
 The residential and non-residential arrangements for financial assessment and charging have now been separated out to make it easier for the public to access the information relevant to them.
 This EIA is in relation to the Non-Residential Charging Policy.
 The changes to non-residential charges are outlined below: What is the project, proposal or service / contract change?
-1. The Council continue to provide a Minimum Interest Guarantee MIG over that provided by the statutory MIG, which means it is a more generous amount and supports the most vulnerable.
-It uses the MIG as set by The Care and Support (Charging and Assessment of Resources) Regulations 2014 with the following increased amounts: The amount for working age people to include the Disability Premium Higher amounts to be allowed for the following elements a) Enhanced Disability Premium b) Carer Premium 2.
+The Council continue to provide a Minimum Interest Guarantee MIG over that provided by the statutory MIG, which means it is a more generous amount and supports the most vulnerable.
+It uses the MIG as set by The Care and Support (Charging and Assessment of Resources) Regulations 2014 with the following increased amounts: The amount for working age people to include the Disability Premium Higher amounts to be allowed for the following elements 2.
 The way income is disregarded.
-From April 2022 onwards the following will apply: For those clients who receive the higher rate of DLA care component - to disregard the difference in income between the higher rate (currently £89.60 per week) and the middle rate (currently £60.00 per week) For those clients who receive the enhanced rate of PIP daily living component - to disregard the difference in income between the enhanced rate (currently £89.60 per week) and the standard rate (currently £60.00 per week).
-3. The introduction of an annual fee of £95 is charged for the management of a self-funder's package of care.
+From April 2022 onwards the following will apply: For those clients who receive the higher rate of DLA care component - to disregard the difference in income between the higher rate (currently £89.60 per week) and the middle rate (currently £60.00 per week) For those clients who receive the enhanced rate of PIP daily living component - to disregard the difference in income between the enhanced rate (currently £89.60 per week) and the standard rate (currently £89.60 per week) and the standard rate (currently £89.60 per week) and the standard rate (currently £60.00 per week).
+The introduction of an annual fee of £95 is charged for the management of a self-funder's package of care.
 This would be applied to new self-funders from this date forward.